 Basal cell carcinoma is the most prevalent form of skin cancer, and in fact the most frequently diagnosed form of skin cancer in the United States.
-We treat dozens of basal cells every month at the Calabasas Dermatology Center.
+We treat dozens of basal cells every month at Brilliance Dermatology.

 Millions of people discover they have this condition every year.
 Fortunately, this type of skin cancer grows slowly and rarely spreads through the body.
 Quick diagnosis and treatment is important.
 If left untreated, basal cell carcinoma can penetrate deep into the skin, causing more serious problems.

 Basal cell carcinoma is caused by exposure to ultraviolet rays, such as from the sun or tanning beds.
 This form of skin cancer can form anywhere on the body.
 However, it most often forms on areas of the skin that receive heavy sun exposure, including the face, neck, and the back of the hands.
 It is more common in people over 50.
 Signs of skin cancer include the following.

 If you notice any of these on your body, it is best to contact a board-certified dermatologist for diagnosis and treatment.

 - A patch of skin that is shiny pink or red and scaly.

 - A dome-shaped swelling or sore (can be pink, brown, black, or have normal skin tone) with blood vessels visible.
 It will grow slowly, bleed easily, and possibly ooze or crust over.
 It will not heal normally, or will return after healing.

 - A scarlike growth that feels hard and waxy, usually yellow or white.
 These type of growths will usually not produce any unusual sensations.
 Rarely, they may feel itchy or painful.